Back to Rankings

 Operator

 Thank you.
-This concludes the question and answer session.
-I would now like to turn it back to Joan Ondala for closing remarks.
+This does conclude today's Q&A session.
+I would like to turn the call back over to Ms. Ondala for closing remarks.
+Please go ahead.

 Joan Ondala